IbraTech04/CSC148-FSG-Slides-2024/Week 8 - Trees/homework.md

         Precondition: Assume this tree is NOT a cycle
         """
         # TODO: Implement this method

+def lst2tree(lst: list[Union[int, list]]) -> TreeNode:
+    """
+    Class method which creates a tree from a nested list This method should return the root node of the tree
+    Precondition: Assume lst is a valid nested list representation of a tree
+    """
+    # TODO: Implement this method
 ```

 **2. (The one based on next week; you can still attempt it though!)
 Chicago Med’s File Problem:** *Dr. Choi* is facing a challenging problem with organizing his medical files.
 His computer's hard drive contains a complex arrangement of directories and files, forming a *tree-like hierarchical structure.* However, he's noticed that there are numerous duplicate entries scattered throughout this structure, leading to unnecessary clutter and confusion.